All Episodes

 Unbelievable.

-Now, just to give you some context, that was Elizabeth O'Neill, a London Bridge witness describing how her son Daniel was stabbed by terrorists in the attack.
+Now, just to give you some context, that was Elizabeth O'Neill, a London Bridge witness, describing how her son Daniel was stabbed by terrorists in the attack.

-This is for Islam.
+This is for Islam, but don't say it.

 And then I'm listening to this idiot.

-I've I've never in all my life understood.
+I've never in all my life understood.

 And I see ratings every day.

-And you know, believe it or not, we well, we're supposed to live and die by ratings, and when they when liberals can't stop people from liking shows they don't like, then they just go to the boycott strategy to silence conservative voices, which we experienced last week.
+And when they, when liberals can't stop people from liking shows they don't like, then they just go to the boycott strategy to silence conservative voices, which we experienced last week.

 But I've never in my life, I've seen this guy's ratings for years.

-Maybe a night here and there, maybe a week because the news was was favorable to liberals or something.
+Maybe a night here and there, maybe a week because the news was favorable to liberals or something.

 But we win every night thanks to all of you.